justin8ty/born2beroot/CHECKLIST.md

 - [ ] Check “sudo” program is properly installed.
 	`dpkg -l | grep sudo`
 - [ ] Demo assigning a new user to the “sudo” group.
-- [ ] The subject imposes strict rules for sudo.
-Explain the value and operation of sudo using examples.
+- [ ] Explain the value and operation of sudo using examples.
 	`sudo visudo ls`
-- [ ] Show implementation of the rules according to specs.
+- [ ] Show implementation, according to specs.
-- [ ] Verify the `/var/log/sudo/` folder exists and has at least one file.
-You should see a history of the commands used with sudo in the file.
+- [ ] Verify that `/var/log/sudo/` folder exists and has a file.
+The file content should have a history of sudo commands.
 - [ ] Run a command via sudo.
 See if the file has been updated.

 ## UFW